jwillemsen/saj_collector/README.md

 :day_trend_multiplication_factor: 100
 ```

-Run the SAJ Collector in a screen or via init of some sort
+Run the SAJ Collector from the command prompt or shell

     saj_collector

 This will run the current power generation frm the SAJ Collector and push the
 data once to PVOutput.
-You can add
-``saj_collector`` to your crontab or a custom script to let it automatically push with
-a certain frequency.

 The SAJ Output Collector will retrieve the generation of each day of the current month and
 push the data once to PVOutput.

-Run the SAJ Output Collector in a screen or via init of some sort
+Run the SAJ Output Collector from the command prompt or shell

     saj_output_collector

+## Scheduling the collecor

-You can add ``saj_output_collector`` to your crontab or a custom script to let it automatically push with
+On Linux you can add ``saj_collector`` and ``saj_output_collector`` to your crontab to let it automatically push with
 a certain frequency.

-Some SAJ Solar Inverters provide the generation of each day with a granularity of 0.1kWh and some with
-a granularity of 0.01kWh.
-In case of the last you have to change the ```day_trend_multiplication_factor```
-within your ```saj_collector.yaml``` to 10.

 At the moment you add any of these to your crontab you have to make sure
 that the ``saj_collector.yaml`` file can be found.
 For example when you put the ``saj_collector.yaml`` file